MichaelShuster1/Social-Network/README.md

 # Social-Network-Management-System
-The Social Network Administration System project is a powerful application designed to facilitate the administration and management of a social network platform.
+The Social Network Management System project is a powerful application designed to facilitate the administration and management of a social network platform.
 The system provides robust functionalities for administrators to perform various actions related to member profiles, fan pages, and their activities.
 It empowers administrators to add new members and fan pages, manage statuses, establish connections between members, manage fan associations, and retrieve comprehensive information from the system.

 1)Add a New Member:
 Administrators can add new members to the social network by capturing essential member details such as name and age.
 This functionality allows administrators to expand the user base of the social network.